GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: Sensor-aware Multi-modal Fusion

 \section{Sensor-aware Multi-modal Fusion}

 In this work, we propose a new method for sensor-aware feature selection and multi-modal fusion for object detection.
-We actually evaluate features fusion in two configurations, i.e., deterministic weighted fusion with scalar and mask multipliers, and stochastic feature fusion driven by the Gumbel-Softmax trick that enables sampling from a discrete distribution.
+We actually evaluate feature fusion in two configurations, i.e., deterministic weighted fusion with scalar and mask multipliers, and stochastic feature fusion driven by the Gumbel-Softmax trick that enables sampling from a discrete distribution.
 The overall pipeline of the proposed multi-modal object detector is illustrated in Figure~\ref{TUD:overallmmod}.
-For the base object detector, we build upon the methodology of \cite{Carion2020a} which exploits transformers in an encoder-decoder setting for bounding box regression and object classification.
 The proposed methodologies are trained and evaluated on datasets with RGB and thermal or depth images.
 However, it can be extended to include data from other sensors like LiDAR or radar, either by projecting the sensor output onto an image plane as proposed in \cite{Bijelic2020a} or by employing sensor-specific feature extractors such as~\cite{Charles2017a}.